declension/hs-scripting/README.md

 Why?
 ----

-To prove (to myself?) it's as easy (and fast enough) as is now claimed.
+To prove (to myself?) it's as easy and fast to run as is now claimed.

 How?